What is the Paycheck Protection Program?

 The Paycheck Protection Program (PPP) is a U.S. Small Business Administration (SBA) federal loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 SBA will forgive loans if all employees are kept on the payroll (or rehired) and the money is used for payroll, rent, mortgage interest, or utilities.

-Congress is currently considering major changes to the PPP loan program including extending the deadline to the end of 2020, allowing borrowers to obtain a second loan, and "streamlining" the forgiveness process for most borrowers.
-Click here for more information on what Congress may do with PPP.
+On December 21, Congress passed a bill with major changes to the PPP loan program including allowing new loan applications through March 31, 2021, allowing borrowers to obtain a second loan and "streamlining" of the forgiveness process for most borrowers.

 Who can apply?

-This program is for any small business with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organizations, and 501(c)(19) veterans organizations affected by coronavirus/COVID-19.
-Businesses in certain industries may have more than 500 employees if they meet the SBA’s size standards for those industries.
-Small businesses in the hospitality and food industry with more than one location could also be eligible if their individual locations employ less than 500 workers.
+This program is for any small business with less than 300 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organizations, and 501(c)(19) veterans organizations affected by coronavirus/COVID-19.

 Will I have to pay back this loan?